Leo’s Markup Language

 A child node must define the << imports >> node.
 Other children will typically define classes, methods, functions and data.

-When writing this file, Leo writes the first two lines:
+When writing this file, Leo writes:

 Leo’s markup applies to scripts as well as external files.
 Leo’s execute-script command composes the script from the selected node, using Leo’s markup.
 For example: this body text defines the top-level part of a script: